ModelEarth/panels/README.md

 # Panels

-### Replacing Microsoft with Discord API
+### Improving Microsoft with Discord API

-One goal of the panels project is to create modules (webparts) that work with both Microsoft Sharepoint and the [Discord API](https://discord.com/developers/docs/intro) to allow organizations to gracefully move away from Microsoft to reduce costs and expand functionality safely with improved workflow.
+We're creating modules (webparts) that work with both Microsoft Sharepoint and the [Discord API](https://discord.com/developers/docs/intro) to allow organizations to gracefully move away from Microsoft to reduce costs and expand functionality safely with improved workflow.

 [Our current Microsoft Issues](issues) - Creating safe alternatives with [Omdena Teams](https://omdena.com).